akhilsambasivan/Core_Comp_playbook/README.md

 An Ansible code that custom compiles the following components on RedHat/CentOS or Debian/Ubuntu as being the normal user.

-## Following prerequisite packages are to be installed in all the nodes to support the compilation without any issues.
+## Prerequisites to be installed in all the nodes to support the compilation without any issues:
     * expat-devel-2.1.0-10.el7_3.x86_64
     * libtool-2.4.2-22.el7_3.x86_64
     * m4-1.4.16-10.el7.x86_64